 Pre-existing health conditions can worsen or thoughts of self-harm can arise.
 The news is continually highlighting that older people have the highest risk of severe illness or death from contracting COVID-19, which is likely to cause distress for many in that category.

 With this in mind, it is more important than ever to monitor the wellbeing of the elderly, whether they are individuals in your care as an aged care professional, or your own family and friends.

 Providing support for senior mental health and wellbeing

-While visitation may be now possible, we still need to practice a degree of social distancing.
-There are still a variety of other ways we can support the wellbeing of the seniors in our lives without breaching any guidelines or putting health at risk.
+Thankfully, there are a variety of ways we can support the wellbeing of the seniors in our lives without breaching any social distancing guidelines or putting health at risk.
+These can include:

 Set up routines

 Routines can help to alleviate feelings of depression and anxiety, so help the older individuals around you set up schedules that work for them.
 This can incorporate hobbies, phone calls, movement, practicing mindfulness and more.
 Include a set time or day to have a chat and check-in with the wellbeing of elderly individuals so that they know that opportunity is coming up to talk to someone about what they’re experiencing.

 While video conferencing may come naturally to many of us, for seniors in our communities it could be quite new and seem impossible to get up and running.
 A little support with getting their technology online and ready to go can help them stay in contact with loved ones and provide much-needed interaction during these times of increased isolation.